Balance territories for college recruiters

-You'll use ArcGIS Pro with the ArcGIS Business Analyst extension to create a territory solution.
-A territory solution layer contains all the elements needed to build, edit, and maintain territories.
-You'll use it to divide Marion County into five recruitment zones.
+First, you'll create a territory solution.
+A territory solution contains all the elements needed to build, edit, and maintain territories.
+You'll use it to divide Marion County into five recruitment zones, one for each available recruiter.

-- Locate the downloaded BalancedTerritories.ppkx file on your computer.
-Double-click the file to open it in ArcGIS Pro.
+- Locate the downloaded project package file on your computer and double-click it to open it in ArcGIS Pro.
 If prompted, sign in to your ArcGIS account.

 Note: